reflux/refluxjs/README.md

 ```

 The mixin provides the `listenTo` method for the React component, that works much like the one found in the Reflux's stores, and handles the listeners during mount and unmount for you.

+You also get the same `listenToMany` method as the store has.

 ### Listening to changes in other data stores (aggregate data stores)